Seizure & Status Epilepticus

 For new-onset, first-time seizure, the only lab values routinely recommended are a chemistry panel (for sodium and glucose) and a pregnancy test.

-Patients in status epilepticus should receive a more complete laboratory profile including LP to identify possible underlying causes.
+Patients in status epilepticus should receive a more complete laboratory profile including consideration of LP to identify possible underlying causes.

 Every patient with a new-onset seizure should undergo head CT to rule-out intracranial lesions.
 Although the timing of the CT scan is debated, it can be very quickly and easily done in almost every emergency department in the country.